Investing in rental property with VA Loan is a tricky subject. There are many rules that dictate how a VA loan should be used.

 Qualifying for the Multi-family VA loan

-Each lender will approach the qualifications differently, but here is an example from Veterans United, a large lender.
-They won’t consider potential future rental income as income towards qualifying for a mortgage unless you have at least a two-year track record as a landlord or having used a property management company.
+Some lenders will not consider potential future rental income as income towards qualifying for a mortgage unless you have at least a two-year track record as a landlord or are going to use a property management company.
 You need the renters in a lease before closing as well.

-If you qualify and want to count future rental income, they also want six months of full mortgage payments as cash reserves in the bank.
-Other lenders will probably require something similar.
+If you qualify and want to count future rental income, they also want proof of six months of full mortgage payments as cash reserves.

 Once you move on to your next assignment, you are legally able to rent out the entire multi-family property as an investment.
 This is an extremely useful benefit because you are able to buy a multi-family property with no or a small down payment.